 Tom and his wife Carolyn (Graham) Perrier were the first generation to continue the Perrier family name at Dalebanks, plus they have been instrumental in implementing technologies such as performance recordkeeping, artificial insemination, EPD use and ultrasound evaluation since their arrival in 1969.
 They continue to manage this real-world farming and ranching operation and are majority owners of Dalebanks Angus, Inc.

 Their children, Matt, Michele and Mark are also involved with aspects of the ranch.
-Michele and Russ Callejo reside in Denver, CO.
-Mark & Kelly (Merkel) Perrier live in Wichita, KS.
-Matt and Amy (Teagarden) Perrier and their children, Ava, Lyle, Hannah and Henry live on the ranch.
+Michele and Russ Callejo reside in Roseville, CA. Mark & Kelly (Merkel) Perrier live in Wichita, KS.
+Matt and Amy (Teagarden) Perrier and their children, Ava, Lyle, Hannah, Henry and Hope live on the ranch.
 In addition to typical ranch duties, Matt also manages the breeding, marketing and customer service operations at Dalebanks.